preciofishbone/OmniaDocsG2/blocks/analytics-filters/index.rst

 .. image:: analytics-block-general.png

-+ **Connection key**: You can create a connection between this block and the Analytics widget block, so the widgets "know" which filter to use.
++ **Connection key**: You can create a connection between this block and several Analytics widget blocks.
+This is how you can use this filter settings in several widget blocks.
 Just type a suitable connection key.
-Note tha you can add more than one Analytics filter block to connect (use) more than one filters in a widget block.

 Display
 ---------